CleanTalk/opencart2-antispam/README.md

-# opencart-antispam
+# opencart2-antispam
-Opencart anti-spam extension.
+Opencart2 anti-spam extension.

 ## How to install